hsrky/backlog/README.md

 - [ ] Feature creep (http://en.wikipedia.org/wiki/Feature_creep) - Extra features go beyond the basic function of the product and so can result in over-complication rather than simple design.
 - [ ] YAGNI (http://en.wikipedia.org/wiki/You_aren't_gonna_need_it) - a programmer should not add functionality until deemed necessary
 - [ ] MoSCoW (http://en.wikipedia.org/wiki/MoSCoW_Method) (1.)
 Must have, (2.)
 Should have, (3.)
 Could have, (4.)
 Won't have
+- [ ] There is No Spoon (http://blogs.agilefaqs.com/2009/06/15/there-is-no-spoon-objects/) There are no real-world objects, its all how we perceive things.
+If we try to model our software based on our understanding of the real world, the software would also be as complex as our understanding of the real world.
+Since in software we are dealing with creating abstractions, we really want to focus on behavior rather than Objects.

 Clouds
 ------